 The County has more than 1,800 employees working in over 500 classifications.
-Employees work in locations all over the County, and there are jobs in every major professional group and in all trades.
+Employees work in locations all over the County, and there are jobs in every major professional group and in all trades, such as healthcare, law and justice, science, human services, and construction and trades.

 Click on the “Sign-in” link in the top right-hand corner of the Jobs - County of El Dorado page.
 There is a link for “Forgot Username” and “Reset Password”.
 Both links will require the email address used when you signed up for the account.
 Once you enter your email address, your user name and/or password will be sent to you by email.